Apply wind loading

 - Optionally, it can also be used to apply open structure wind loads

-- Optionally, for the US regional code, it can also be used to generate minimum design wind loads.
+- Optionally, for the US head code, it can also be used to generate minimum design wind loads.

 For further details, see: Wind wizard pressure loading

 - A user defined simple pressure loading profile

 - Includes a "Paste" option to easily apply a height varying pressure profile

 - Apply to diaphragms (requires the existence of diaphragms)